Manu343726/snail/README.md

 std::sort(std::begin(v), std::end(v), std::less<int>{});
 ```

-Compare that to the more natural fluent interface operating on the same vector along the pipeline of operations:
+Compare that to the more natural, fluent interface operating on the same vector along the pipeline of operations:

 ``` cpp
 v.filter([](int x){ return is_prime(x); })
  .sort(std::less<int>{})
 ```

-Snail is my try to get a continuation-ready set of algorithms to operate on C++ containers, but instead of reinventing all the algorithms, addapting them though a continuation monad (Or something resembling a continuation monad).
+Snail is my try to get a continuation-ready set of algorithms to operate on C++ containers, but instead of reinventing all the algorithms, addapting them through a continuation monad (or something resembling a continuation monad).

 Design choices
 --------------